finger-bone/xun-fei-datawhale-translation/notes/task1/task1.md

 The first solution would be a encoder-RNN-decoder model.
 The encoder takes the input sentence and encodes it into a fixed-length vector representation, which is then passed to the decoder to generate the output sentence.

+A basic encoder-decoder model is implemented under the code, task one folder.
+Which, doesn't perform well- or any at all, but it is a good starting point to understand the basic concepts of machine translation.